opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 **4. Generate and copy the Nextcloud OAuth values** - in Nextcloud and OpenProject

 As in the previous step, the *OAuth values* are generated automatically, but this time on the Nextcloud end.
-These values are needed to allow the connection from Nextcloud to OpenProject, so you will need to once again copy them.
-Copy these values from Nextcloud to OpenProject (without closing the Nextcloud tab).
+These values are needed to allow the connection from Nextcloud to OpenProject, so you will need to once again copy them here and paste them in OpenProject (without closing the Nextcloud tab).
 If you had not clicked the **Done.
 Continue setup** button in the previous step, you can do so now to proceed to the screen where you will be able to paste the Nextcloud OAuth values in OpenProject.

 ![Nextcloud_NC_OAuth_values](3_2_04-NC_Step_3.png)

 ![OpenProject_NC_OAuth_values](3_3_01-OP_OAuth_application_details.png)

-Once the values are copied, you can click the button **Save and complete setup** in your OpenProject tab and the **Yes, I have copied these values** in Nextcloud.
-Once this is done, your instance configuration is completed.
+Once these values are entered, you can click the button **Save and complete setup** in your OpenProject tab and the **Yes, I have copied these values** in Nextcloud.
+Once this is done, your instance configuration is complete.

 ![OpenProject_success](3_4_00 - OAuth - OP Success.png)